 Bacteria almost always enter the urinary system from the outside.
-In other words, anything that brings bacteria close to your urinary tract can be a cause of UTI.
+In other words, anything that brings bacteria close to your urinary tract can be a cause of a UTI.

 Let’s look at some of the most common causes of UTIs:

 Having a catheter.
-Sometimes infection can grow when you have a catheter or tube that drains your urine for you.
+Sometimes an infection can grow when you have a catheter or tube that drains your urine for you.

 Wiping from back to front after a bowel movement.
 This brings bacteria from the back to the front where it can enter your urinary system.